-- Overpowering a boat could cause severe instability.
+Overpowering a boat could cause severe instability.
 Do not install an outboard motor with more horsepower than the maximum rating on the capacity plate of the boat.
-If the boat does not have a capacity plate, consult the boat manufacturer. - Improper mounting of the outboard motor could result in hazardous conditions.
-For permanently mounted models, your dealer or other person experienced in proper rigging should mount the motor.
-If you are mounting the motor yourself, you should be trained by an experienced person.
-For portable models, your dealer or other person experienced in proper outboard motor mounting should show you how to mount your motor.
+If the boat does not have a capacity plate, consult the boat manufacturer.

-• The information presented in this section is intended as reference only.
+- Improper mounting of the outboard motor could result in hazardous conditions.
+Your dealer or other person experienced in proper rigging should mount the motor.
+If you are mounting the motor yourself, you should be trained by an experienced person. - The information presented in this section is intended as reference only.
 Proper mounting depends in part on experience and the specific boat and motor combination.